decidim/decidim/README.md

 ## Example applications

-As Decidim is a ruby gem, you can see the [https://github.com/decidim/decidim/network/dependents?type=application](dependent repostiories) to see how many applications are on the wild or tests that others developers have made.
+As Decidim is a ruby gem, you can see the [dependent repostiories](https://github.com/decidim/decidim/network/dependents?type=application) to see how many applications are on the wild or tests that others developers have made.
 Here's a partial list with some of the projects that have used Decidim:

 * [Demo](http://staging.decidim.codegram.com)
 * [Decidim Barcelona](https://decidim.barcelona) - [View code](https://github.com/AjuntamentdeBarcelona/decidim-barcelona)